 We are committed to ensuring your privacy is protected.
 This privacy notice explains how we use the information we collect about you.

-The registered office of SSE Contracting Limited, SSE Utility Solutions Limited and Neos Networks Limited is 1 Forbury Place, 43 Forbury Road, Reading, Berkshire RG1 3JH and these companies are subject to the laws of England and Wales.
+The registered office of SSE Utility Solutions Ltd, Slough Heat & Power Ltd, Slough Utility Services Ltd, Forbury Assets Ltd, SSE Enterprise Ltd and SSE Contracting Ltd is 1 Forbury Place, 43 Forbury Road, Reading, Berkshire RG1 3JH and these companies are subject to the laws of England and Wales.

 The registered office of TESGL Limited is Ocean Court, Caspian Road, Atlantic Street, Altrincham WA14 5HH and this company is subject to the laws of England and Wales.

-The registered office of SSE Heat Networks Limited and SSE Telecommunications Limited is Inveralmond House, 200 Dunkeld Road, Perth PH1 3AQ and these are subject to the laws of Scotland.
+The registered office of SSE Heat Networks Limited is Inveralmond House, 200 Dunkeld Road, Perth PH1 3AQ and this company is subject to the laws of Scotland.